2018 not your best year? Remember: Overcoming addiction and other obstacles makes us that much stronger.

-As messy as our pasts may be, here at Workit, we turn to those ragged histories constantly.
+As messy as our pasts may be, here at Workit Health, we turn to those ragged histories constantly.
 They inform us, drive us, and inspire us.
 So how do you make a sweet mocktail out of the tart lemons life hands you?
 How do you wrap up a year that wasn’t your best, make peace with the ugliest bits, celebrate the highlights, and move forward into that big and bold future?

-Grow, baby, grow
+1. Grow, baby, grow

 If life was a video game, your character would only level up after overcoming adversity.
-All those painful, unexpected, or embarrassing moments from 2016 that you are trying to forget?
+All those painful, unexpected, or embarrassing moments from last year that you are trying to forget?
 They’ve made you a stronger and more resilient person.
 In this way, each of our errors and trials in life are little gifts.
 Imagine this year’s hiccups as stepping stones of learning and experience leading you towards your best self.

-Own your own stuff
+2. Own your own stuff

 People make mistakes, we live and breath through them, sometimes maliciously, and sometimes unconsciously.
 Being imperfect is a fact of life for us humans, just like immediately salivating at a photo of In-N-Out.
 Owning your mistakes is counterintuitive, as it sounds uncomfortable, but will help you make peace with your past and move on from your misdeeds.
 It can be difficult to move on from something you are denying, but quick and clear acknowledgement helps clear not only the air, but also your mind and your conscience.

-Say sorry to yourself
+4. Say sorry to yourself

+This doesn’t have to be lovey-dovey.
+Just give yourself a break!
 If you’ve apologized to others, why not turn some of that intention inward as well?
 Realize you are human, and apologize to yourself for the errors you’ve made.
 Be kind to yourself, and remember that mistakes lead to growth.
 Loving yourself, mistakes and all, makes the imperfect journey of life much easier.

-Celebrate things great and small
+5. Celebrate things great and small

-Don’t let the internet fool you
+6. Don’t let the internet fool you

-The tone of Facebook these days seems to be, “If it bleeds, it leads.”
+The tone of social media these days seems to be, “If it bleeds, it leads.”
 Although headlines are screaming out horrors worldwide, we aren’t living in end times.
 Steven Pinker, in his book The Better Angels of Our Nature (and a Slate article on the subject) argues that we’re living in the most peaceful age of mankind.
 If your social media feeds are all gloom and doom, consider seeking alternate sources of news, or just unplug for a few days.